 - 2.2.1.
 Student must be an undergraduate. - 2.2.2.
-After a student's initial enrollment in grade nine, he/she shall be ineligible after eight semesters of school membership beginning with his/her enrollment in grade nine. - 2.3.1.
+After a student's initial enrollment in grade nine, he/she shall be ineligible after eight semesters of school membership beginning with his/her enrollment in grade nine.

+- 2.3.1.
 Student is ineligible if nineteen years of age before August 1 of current school year. - 2.4.1.
 Student must be enrolled in some high school on or before the eleventh school day of the current year. - 2.5.1.
-Student must be enrolled in at least ten hours per week and regular in attendance, in accordance with the school's attendance policy at the school he/she wishes to represent in interscholastic competition. - 2.5.2.
-Student must have been enrolled in school the immediate preceding semester. - 2.6.2.1.
+The student is enrolled in school and taking courses which will give him/her a minimum of 20 credit hours - 2.5.2.
+Student must have been enrolled in school the immediate preceding semester.
+The student must have earned a minimum of 20 credit hours in the immediate preceding semester. - 2.6.2.1.
 Guardianship does not fulfill the definition of a parent.
 If a guardian has been appointed for a student, the student is eligible in the school district where his/her natural parent(s) have their domicile.
 Individual situations involving guardianship may be submitted to the Executive Director for his review and a ruling. - 2.6.3.
 A student entering grade nine for the first time after being promoted from grade eight of a two-year junior high, or a three-year middle school, or entering a high school for the first time after being promoted to grade ten from a three-year junior high school is eligible.
 After a student makes an initial choice of high schools, any subsequent transfer, unless there has been a change of domicile by his/her parents, shall render the student ineligible for ninety school days.

-If a student has participated on a high school team at any level as a seventh, eighth, or ninth grade student, he/she has established his/her eligibility at the high school where he/she participated.
+If a student has participated on a high school team at any level as a seventh, eighth, or ninth - If a student has participated on a high school feam at any level as a seventh, eighth, or ninth grade student, he/she has established his/her eligibility at the high school where he/she participated.
 If the student elects to attend another high school upon entering ninth or tenth grade, he/she shall be ineligible for ninety school days.